Communication

 Sage Research Methods is a major subscription database that guides users in understanding research methodologies across different academic disciplines.
 It provides electronic access to reference books, journal articles, instructional videos, and other qualitative methods resources.

-The following books provide in-depth information on various research design concepts, methodologies, and techniques specific to communication studies.
+The following books offer clear, in-depth explanations of research design concepts, methods, and techniques used in communication and its subfields.

 Do You Know